Charles Cowper Jr.: Political career

 In March 1856, when responsible government commenced in the colony, Cowper tried to assist with the organisation of his father's political faction by managing the unsuccessful campaign for John W. Chisholm in the electorate of Argyle.
-His father, Charles Cowper (senior), who had been a member of the Legislative Council since 1843, was elected to the New South Wales Legislative Assembly in March 1856 and by August that year began serving the first of five separate terms as Colonial Secretary.
+His father, Charles Cowper (senior), who had been a member of the Legislative Council since 1843, was elected to the New South Wales Legislative Assembly in March 1856 and by August that year began serving the first of five terms as Colonial Secretary.
 The political career of Cowper (senior) continued until 1870.

 Kiandra

 After the discovery of gold in November 1859 "on the Snowy Plains, situated upon the Australian Alps", there was a rush to the Kiandra diggings in the Snowy Mountains of New South Wales.
 In February 1860 Cowper travelled to the Kiandra diggings with goods to sell and to establish a store at the locality.
 By April 1860 the post-office at Kiandra was temporarily operating out of Cowper's store on New Chum Hill.
 By May 1860 Cowper and Goulstone's general store had been established at the diggings, described as "undoubtedly the neatest built house in Kiandra".
 Cowper became a prominent member of the community at the Kiandra diggings, as a magistrate and leading local agitation to improve roads and postal communication.
 At one stage during 1860 the large body of miners at Kiandra were without police protection.
 Cowper, as magistrate, took charge of the situation and "swore in special constables, maintained order, and decided disputes, and kept things going till a new staff of officers was sent by the Government".
 In October 1860 the telegraph line from Tumut to Kiandra was opened, with the telegraphic equipment being temporarily placed in Cowper's store.